Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: System Model

 Where, $\PhiB$ is a point process on $\R^2$ modeling the locations of BSs in the JCAS network, $\PhiU$ is a point process on $\R^2$ modeling the locations of UEs in the JCAS network, and $\PhiS$ is a point process on $\R^2$ modeling the locations of SOs in the JCAS network. $\XiB$ is a set process on $\R^2$ representing the locations and shapes of blockages in the network.
-We impose the following constraints.
+The explicit consideration of blockages is necessary as we are focused on a mmWave JCAS network.